lmielke/102_chess_game/README.md

         # only needed if reverse proxy is used
         PROXY_IPS = ['in-case-of.proxy']

-        # gmail account for signup and pwd reset
+        # mail account for signup and pwd reset
         EMAIL_HOST = 'smtp.yourmail.com'
         EMAIL_PORT = 587
         EMAIL_USE_TLS = True